MoralisWeb3/changelog/pull_request_template.md

 Exact date

-## Link to Moralis Forum for disucssions
+## Link to Moralis Forum for discussions

 Create a thread in Moralis forum in this category (https://forum.moralis.io/c/changelog/20) and name the thread with the same TITLE as this MR and link it here